MiragianCycle/CodingForHumanities/README.md

 This project is licensed under the [MIT License](LICENSE), allowing you to modify, distribute, and use the code for your purposes.

 ---

-This README aims to provide a comprehensive starting point for users unfamiliar with programming while enticing them to explore the world of coding through the lens of humanities.
-Adjust and expand upon it as needed to best fit the specific goals and audience of the project!